AdobeDocs/workfront.en/help/manage-work/projects/planning-a-project/project-projected-completion-date.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

-## How `Adobe Workfront` determines the Projected Completion Date
+## How Adobe Workfront determines the Projected Completion Date

 The Projected Completion Date is a calculated field, and cannot be manually changed.